-(2) Includes units issued to TOP II and Mr. Tullis' spouse and family, and trusts for the benefit of his spouse and family.
+- (1) Includes units issued for the benefit of Mr. Errico, Dr. Errico and Mrs. Theofilos, and their affiliates. - (2) Includes units issued to TOP II and Mr. Tullis' spouse and family, and trusts for the benefit of his spouse and family.

-Preferred Units at a price of \$0.70 per unit, together with a warrant, or Series B Common Warrant, to purchase a number of our Common Units equal to 50% of the original issue price of the Series B Preferred Units purchased by such investor in our Series B Preferred Unit financing, divided by \$1.25.
+Initial Series B Closing.
+In August 2017, we consummated the initial closing of our Series B Preferred Unit financing pursuant to which we issued approximately \$1.3 million Series B Preferred Units for approximately \$35.8 million in the aggregate.
+Each investor in our Series B financing was issued Series B Preferred Units at a price of \$0.70 per unit, together with a warrant, or Series B Common Warrant, to purchase a number of our Common Units equal to 50% of the original issue price of the Series B Preferred Units purchased by such investor in our Series B Preferred Unit financing, divided by \$1.25.
 The exercise price for the Common Units purchasable pursuant to the Series B Common Warrants is \$1.25 per unit and the Series B Common Warrants have a five-year term; provided that the Series B Common Warrants will expire upon the closing of this offering, if not previously exercised.
 The table below summarizes the issuances at our initial Series B closing to certain related parties.

 Series B Investment Series B Common Units Underlying Series B Common

 Purchaser Amount Units Purchased Warrants

 GHI \$ 5,000,000 7,142,858 2,000,000

-CV II (1) \$ 21,530,416 30,757,737 8,612,166
+CV II(1) \$21,530,416 30,757,737 8,612,166

 ECNG, LLC \$ 990,463 1,414,947 396,185

 James L.L.
-Tullis (2) \$ 300,000 428,572 120,000
+Tullis(2) \$ 300,000 428,572 120,000

-(1) Includes the conversion of approximately \$17.7 million in principal and accrued interest under outstanding Bridge Notes.

-(2) Includes amounts for TOP II.
+- (1) Includes the conversion of approximately \$17.7 million in principal and accrued interest under outstanding Bridge Notes. - (2) Includes amounts for TOP II.

 Additional Series B Closings.
 From September through December 2017, we consummated additional closings under our Series B financing pursuant to which we issued in the aggregate an additional approximately 53.9 million Series B Preferred Units at an issue price of \$0.70 per unit, or approximately \$37.8 million in the aggregate.
 In connection with such closings, certain related parties purchased Series B Preferred Units.
-Each investor in our additional Series B closings was issued a Series B Common Warrant in the form of the initial Series B Preferred Unit closing, except that the terms of the Series B Preferred Units financing were amended to provide that for any investor who, together with its affiliates, purchased not less than \$15.0 million of Series B Preferred Units (excluding amounts purchased at the initial Series B closing), the Series B Common Warrant coverage amount for such investor was increased from 50% to 100%.
+Each investor in our additional Series B closings was issued a Series B Common Warrant in the form of the initial Series B Preferred Unit closing, except that the terms of the Series B Preferred Units financing were amended to provide that for any investor who, together with its affiliates, purchased not less than \$15.0 million of Series B

+Preferred Units (excluding amounts purchased at the initial Series B closing), the Series B Common Warrant coverage amount for such investor was increased from 50% to 100%.
 The table below summarizes the issuances at our additional Series B closings to certain related parties.

-Series B Investment Series B Preferred Units Common Units Underlying Series B Common Purchaser Amount Purchased Warrants American Investment Holdings(1) \$ 11,000,000 15,714,286 8,800,000 Vinik Family Foundation (1) \$ 4,000,000 5,714,286 3,200,000 CV II \$ 8,400,000 12,000,000 3,360,000
+Series B Investment Series B Preferred Units Common Units Underlying Series B Common Purchaser Amount Purchased Warrants American Investment Holdings(1) \$11,000,000 15,714,286 8,800,000 Vinik Family Foundation(1) \$ 4,000,000 5,714,286 3,200,000 CV II \$ 8,400,000 12,000,000 3,360,000